The Cannabis Act has received Royal Assent and beginning October 17, 2018, the sale of non-medical cannabis is now legal in Canada.

 The Cannabis Act provides a legal framework for controlling the production, distribution, sale, and possession of non-medical cannabis across Canada.
 The current program for accessing cannabis for medical purposes will continue under the new Cannabis Act.

 This federal legislation creates significant responsibilities for all levels of government.
-On April 26, 2018, the BC Government released new legislation to regulate the sale and distribution of non-medical cannabis.
-The new BC Government legislation will not take effect until cannabis becomes legal across Canada on October 17, 2018.
+On April 26, 2018, the BC Government released new legislation to regulate the sale and distribution of non-medical cannabis, which also takes effect on October 17, 2018.

 Agricultural land – the cultivation of cannabis on lands in the Agricultural Land Reserve (ALR), and the need to protect agricultural land for food crop production.
 On July 13, 2018, the BC Government issued an information bulletin announcing changes that impact local government control over cannabis production in the ALR.

 Home cultivation – there are concerns related to the personal cultivation of cannabis in homes, including youth/child access, health and safety issues relating to mold and electrical hazards, and the potential for home invasions and supply to the black market.

 Edibles – the City requests that Health Canada implement additional controls to ensure that edible cannabis products are not visually appealing to children.
 View the staff report on the proposed federal regulation of cannabis edibles, extracts and topicals.

 For questions related to Delta’s involvement, please contact: